-Unless defined in the Regulation or this Policy Statement, terms used in the Regulation and in this Policy Statement have the meaning given to them in securities legislation, including in Regulation 14-101 respecting Definitions (chapter V-1.1, r.
-3).
+Unless defined in the Regulation or this Policy Statement, terms used in the Regulation and in this Policy Statement have the meaning given to them in securities legislation, including in Regulation 14-101 respecting Definitions.
 "Securities legislation" is defined in Regulation 14-101 respecting Definitions, and includes statutes and other instruments related to both securities and derivatives.